agorakit/documentation/docs/en/first_steps.md

 # First steps after installation

-## Discover your installation
-Open your browser and go to the url of your web server.
-If using php's built-in web server it will be <http://localhost:8000>.

-## Register the first account
-Register a first user account : it will be you, and you will be super admin, yeah!
-Note that you need to have email sending working in order to validate your account.
+If you just installed Agorakit on a server, take some time to configure it correctly for your use case.

 ## Introduction text on the homepage
 Set an intro text on the homepage for newcomers : go to the admin page from your user profile dropdown.
 Using the editor you can add external images and whatever you want.

 ## Check all the admin settings
 Go to the admin menu (from your user profile dropdown) and check all the settings there.
+Pay attention to the various permissions and group types you allow on your server.